ratnapachigolla/test/README.md

 # test
-test repo for git commands
+test repo for git commands just as a practice.